The History of Blue Plaques

 English Heritage took over the scheme in 1986 and has run it along similar lines to its predecessors ever since.
 The first plaque it erected, in that year, commemorated the painter Oskar Kokoschka at Eyre Court on the Finchley Road.
 Since then English Heritage has put up over 360 plaques, bringing the total across London to more than 900.
 A Blue Plaques Panel advises on the selection of individuals and brings a range of expertise to each case.

-English Heritage continues to broaden the coverage of the scheme, both geographically – there are now plaques in all but three of London’s boroughs – and in the people being recognised.
+English Heritage continues to broaden the coverage of the scheme, both geographically – there are now plaques in all but two of London’s boroughs – and in the people being recognised.
 Recent figures commemorated have ranged from the football manager Herbert Chapman to Dame Maud McCarthy – a pioneering nurse in the First World War – and from Alan Turing to the guitarist and songwriter Jimi Hendrix.

 In 2013–14 government cuts threatened the scheme, but the future of the blue plaques was secured by generous private donations.
 English Heritage became a charity in April 2015 and continues to manage the blue plaques scheme.
 An exciting programme of shortlisted figures, a continuous stream of new suggestions, and enthusiastic support from fundraising and the general public, all mean that the blue plaques scheme is in rude health, and recently celebrated its 150th anniversary.